Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Sensitivity Calculation of a Search for Light-Field Dark Matter

-This observation can again be explained from Fig. \ref{fig:DetectorBlockDiagram} in the introduction.
+The observation can also be explained from Fig. \ref{fig:DetectorBlockDiagram} in the introduction.
 If the amplifier noise is sub-dominant, then the filter characteristics of the impedance-matching network between the source and the readout, and in particular, the placement of the resonance frequency, do not affect SNR.
 The SNR is completely determined from the two parts of the signal source, the signal from the inductor and the noise from the resistor.
-The off-resonance contribution to the SNR was not considered in previous analyses, such as \cite{Chaudhuri:2014dla}.
-We show that consideration of this effect adds substantially to the sensitivity of a search, especially at lower frequency.
+The off-resonance contribution to the SNR was not considered in previous analyses, such as \cite{Chaudhuri:2014dla} and \cite{kahn2016broadband}.
+We show over the course of Sections \ref{sec:scan_opt} and \ref{ssec:QLA_sensitivity} that consideration of this effect adds substantially to the sensitivity of a search, especially at lower frequency.

-Therefore, for a search over a wide band, any optimization function for evaluating a matching network must consider not only the possibility of dark-matter signal on resonance, but also the information available over the entire search band.
-We must develop a measure of integrated sensitivity.
-For the case of a phase-preserving amplifier operating at the quantum limit, this sensitivity is limited by the spectrum of $\psi$, the inverse of the total noise-equivalent number for the standard quantum limit, which contains all information about the impedance-matching network.
+Therefore, for a search over a wide band, the matching network optimization must consider SNR information available over the entire band. \emph{In other words, to determine what matching network is best (resonant or otherwise), we must develop a measure of frequency-integrated sensitivity.}